surifirstpin/AcuBI_Technical_Documents/Version.6/Calculated_Column_TD.md

 To calculate the quantity_sum_difference based on each month using Pivot_Offset() function, apply pivot to month field initially.

-enter the following expression in calculation section.
+Enter the following expression in calculation section.
 ```
 ${biplus.orders.sum_quantity}  - bi.pivot_offset(#{biplus.orders.sum_quantity} ,0,-1)
 ```